Untitled design (9).jpg

 PROGRAM III – CHRISTMAS WITH CANTUS: THREE TALES OF CHRISTMAS

-Vince Guaraldi, Lee Mendelson; arr.
-Jay Giallombardo: Christmas Time Is Here from A Charlie Brown Christmas
+Vince Guaraldi, Lee Mendelson (arr.
+Jay Giallombardo): From A Charlie Brown Christmas, Christmas Time Is Here

 Paul John Rudoi: How You Are Made